The Bar-Steward Sons of Val Doonican

 The Bar-Steward Sons of Val Doonican are a British comedy folk and parody band from Barnsley, South Yorkshire.
-Formed in 2006, they claim to be the hardest working comedy band in the UK, having played over 1385 shows throughout the UK.
+Formed in 2006, they claim to be the hardest working comedy band in the UK, having played over 1400 shows throughout the UK.
 They are best known on the UK's festival scene, having played at major festivals including Glastonbury Festival, Cambridge Folk Festival, Beautiful Days, Bearded Theory, Rebellion Festival, Wychwood Festival, Kate Rusby's Underneath The Stars Festival, Towersey Festival, Wickham Festival, Shrewsbury Folk Festival and to an audience of 20,000 at Fairport's Cropredy Convention in August 2018, for their 900th show and again in 2022.
 Playing mainly acoustic folk instruments, they take popular songs and replace the lyrics with their own comedy reworkings, often on themes completely unrelated to the original song.

-They have independently released fifteen studio albums (containing over 150 song parodies in total), and a large number of live albums.
+They have built a prolific back catalogue, independently releasing fifteen physical studio albums (containing over 150 song parodies in total), and over fifty live albums, some of which are exclusive to their extensive digital Bandcamp discography.

 Presenting themselves as the long-lost children of Irish entertainer Val Doonican, and claiming to be "on a mission to keep their late, great spiritual father's legacy alive", the various members of the band have adopted the singer's surname for their shows, and wear brightly coloured hand-knitted tank-tops in tribute to Doonican's traditional knitwear.